Rabbit’s teeth are open rooted, meaning that they continuously erupt and grow throughout your rabbit's life.

 - Reduced grooming and having a dirty bottom

 Rabbits are “prey animals” which means that they are good at hiding illness from potential predators and their owners!
-We recommend regular examinations for early detection should it occur.
+We recommend regular examinations from a vet dentist for early detection should it occur.

 How is dental disease in rabbits investigated and treated?